Fachruddin Aryanto

-Fachruddin Wahyudi Aryanto (born 19 February 1989) is an Indonesian professional footballer who plays as a centre-back for and captains Liga 1 club Madura United and the Indonesia national team.
+Fachruddin Wahyudi Aryanto (born 19 February 1989) is an Indonesian professional footballer who plays as a centre-back for Championship club PSS Sleman.

 Club career

 Persepam Madura Utama

 He was signed for Persepam Madura Utama to play in Indonesia Super League in the 2013 season.
 Fachruddin made his league debut on 16 January 2013 in a match against Persela Lamongan at the Surajaya Stadium, Lamongan.

 Sriwijaya

 On 12 November 2014, Fachruddin was signed for Sriwijaya to play in the Indonesia Super League in the 2015 season.
 He made his debut on 4 April 2015 in a match against Persipasi Bandung Raya at the Gelora Sriwijaya Stadium, Palembang.

 Madura United

 He was signed for Madura United to play in Liga 1 in the 2017 season.
 Fachruddin made his debut on 16 April 2017 in a match against Bali United.
 On 26 September 2017, Fachruddin scored his first goal for Madura United against Persegres Gresik United in the 72nd minute at the Petrokimia Stadium, Gresik.
 On 13 October 2017, he scored the opening goal in a match against Borneo with scoring from header in the 35th minute.
 On 5 November 2017, he scored in a 3–1 win over Barito Putera.
 On 8 December 2018, he scored the opening goal in a 2–1 win against Persela Lamongan.